Can You Embroider Without A Hoop?

 Although a hoop helps to stabilize your embroidery, there are several scenarios where using a hoop can be most uncomfortable.
 They include the following:

-- To prevent Damage to Project: While embroidering a project with hoops, there’s always that chance that you might crease, mark or damage your project with the hoop frame.
+While embroidering a project with hoops, there’s always that chance that you might crease, mark or damage your project with the hoop frame.
 Some sewers prefer not to take chances and would instead choose not to embroider with hoops.

-- Uneven Fabric Surface: Sometimes, your embroidery project may have an uneven fabric surface like the seam on a pair of blue jeans.
+Sometimes, your embroidery project may have an uneven fabric surface like the seam on a pair of blue jeans.
 In such cases, the project’s uneven surface makes it hard to fit the surface to a hoop.

 How To Put A Fabric On Your Hoop For Machine Embroidery?